Longing for an exotic getaway?

 Dollywood that is.

-Dollywood is owned by famous country crooner, Dolly Parton and opened in 1961.
+Dollywood is owned by famous country crooner, Dolly Parton and opened in 1961 as Rebel Railroad.
+The park went through a few name changes until being officially opened as Dollywood in 1986.

-If you’re a roller coaster fanatic, don’t miss the park’s newest addition – the Lighting Rod – it’s billed as the fastest wood coaster in the world!
+If you’re a roller coaster fanatic, don’t miss the Lighting Rod – it’s billed as the fastest wood coaster in the world!

-We’re just saying it might be worth visiting on your smoky mountain vacation.
+We’re just saying it might be worth visiting on your Smoky Mountain vacation.
+Be sure you check out our post on how to save money for your trip to Dollywood.

 We’re # 1!
 We’re # 1!
 But seriously, we are or at least our park is.